Aman7817/crowdsourced-price-tracker/Readme.md

 # 💸 Crowdsourced Price Tracker

-Welcome to the **Crowdsourced Price Tracker**, an intelligent web app that lets users track product prices across e-commerce sites and receive alerts when prices drop — similar to Keepa or Honey.
+Welcome to the **Crowdsourced Price Tracker**, an intelligent web app that lets users track product prices across e-commerce sites and receive alerts when prices drop.

 ---